ntufusion5/sb1-6tcajvrb/scripts/lead-generator/README.md

 1. **Check the deployment logs** in the Render dashboard
 2. **Verify that the NODE_PATH environment variable** is set correctly
-3. **Make sure the postinstall script** in package.json is running
+3. **Make sure the prestart and postinstall scripts** in package.json are running
 4. **Try redeploying** after making changes to the configuration

 The current configuration includes several fixes for common deployment issues:
+- Added a prestart script to explicitly install required dependencies before starting the server
 - Added a postinstall script to ensure dependencies are installed correctly
-- Set the NODE_PATH environment variable to help Node.js find installed modules
+- Set the NODE_PATH environment variable with multiple paths to help Node.js find installed modules
-- Using npm ci instead of npm install for more reliable dependency installation
+- Using npm ci followed by explicit express installation for more reliable dependency installation
+- Explicitly installing express as part of the build command

 ## License